eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Build system experience, like:
 	- Maven (for JVM software, and other languages, such as C\# and Ruby)
 	- ***Bazel***
+		* For automating the building and testing of software.
+		* Derived from the Google internal tool, Blaze.
 	- Gradle (for JVM software, and C and C++)
 + project management tools:
 	- Working with Jira and Confluence a plus.